-Students applying to the University may receive one of the following decisions: Waitlist, Acceptance, Conditional Acceptance, Denial or Deferral.
+Students applying to the University may receive one of the following decisions: Acceptance, Conditional Acceptance, Denial or Deferral.
 Students may request to have their term or year of entry changed for their application before the tenth day of the semester in which their application is active.
-The Office of Admissions may request additional information, which may include a personal statement, updated transcripts, or an interview, from the applicant in support of the holistic review process for the Admissions Committee.
+The Office of Admissions may request additional information, which may include a personal statement, updated transcripts, letters of recommendation, or an interview, from the applicant in support of the holistic review process for the Admissions Committee.
 Failure to submit requested items in a timely manner may impact the decision.

-Students seeking to participate in the cooperative agreement program between University of Health Sciences and Pharmacy in St. Louis (the University) and Goldfarb School of Nursing at Barnes-Jewish College will have their University of Health Sciences and Pharmacy in St. Louis application and supporting materials reviewed by both institutions for an admission decision to the University for dual-admission.
+Students seeking to participate in the cooperative agreement program between University of Health Sciences and Pharmacy in St. Louis (the University) and Goldfarb School of Nursing at Barnes-Jewish College will have their University of Health Sciences and Pharmacy in St. Louis application and supporting materials reviewed by both institutions for an admission decision to the University for dual-admission at the time of admission for FTFT applicants.